 Some participants take a spotclean-only approach.
 Others wash it every several days.
 And some go 100 full days without washing their garment.
 If an area starts to smell, you can wet it with warm water and let it dry overnight.
 You should always hang your garment in a well-ventilated area when not wearing it.
 Full care instructions can be found on Wool& website.

 There are several ways to launder a wool dress, which gives you the flexibility to wash how you prefer.
 You can dry clean, machine wash, or handwash your wool dress, and Wool& provides full cleaning instructions and tips on their website.

 - Dry Cleaning – Ensure they “dry clean only” so no harsh chemicals are used.

 - Machine Wash – Wash on a gentle cycle with cold water and line dry.

 - Hand Wash – Fill a sink with cold water, add a couple of drops of detergent, and rinse well.

-Previous participants have been shocked at how little their wool items need to be laundered.
+Previous participants have been shocked at how little their wool items need laundering.
 The general rule of thumb is the less you can wash it, the better.